Codecademy/docs/content/python/concepts/built-in-functions/terms/ascii/ascii.md

 ---
-Title: "ascii()"
+Title: 'ascii()'
-Description: "Receives as input an object containing string data, and returns the object as a printable representation with escapes for non-ASCII characters (accented characters)."
+Description: 'Receives as input an object containing string data, and returns the object as a printable representation with escapes for non-ASCII characters (accented characters).'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
-  - "Data Science"
+  - 'Data Science'
 Tags:
-  - "Functions"
+  - 'Functions'
-  - "Strings"
+  - 'Strings'
-  - "Lists"
+  - 'Lists'
 CatalogContent:
-  - "learn-python-3"
+  - 'learn-python-3'
-  - "paths/computer-science"
+  - 'paths/computer-science'
-  - "paths/data-science"
+  - 'paths/data-science'
 ---

 The Python `ascii()` function receives an object containing `string` data as input, and returns the object as a printable representation with `\x`, `\u`, or `\U` escapes for non-ASCII characters (accented characters).